capactio/capact/ocf-spec/0.0.1/README.md

 The RepoMetadata format is defined in [repo-metadata.json](./schema/repo-metadata.json).

-> **NOTE:** Currently, it is not supported by the OCH server.
+> **NOTE:** Currently, the **spec.implementation** and **spec.ocfVersion.supported** properties are not supported by the OCH server.

 ### Attribute

 Attribute provides an option to categorize [Implementations](#implementation), [Types](#type) and TypeInstances.
-For example, you can use `cap.core.attribute.workload.stateful` Attribute to find and filter Stateful Implementations.
+For example, you can use **cap.core.attribute.workload.stateful** Attribute to find and filter Stateful Implementations.

 The Attribute specification is defined in [attribute.json](./schema/attribute.json).

 ### Type

 Type represents an object, such as database, application, but also a simple primitive data, like an IP address.
 The Type needs to be described using JSONSchema specification.

 Type is used in [Interface](#interface) and [Implementation](#implementation) as a description and validation of possible input and output parameters.
+The actual object of Type is called TypeInstance.

 The core Types are placed in the `core` directory.
 In the future, core Types will be embedded into the OCH server.

 The [type-features.md](../../docs/type-features.md) describes all Type entity features.

 The Type specification is defined in [type.json](./schema/type.json).